php-http/documentation/integrations/symfony-bundle.rst

 If you already added the HTTPlug client requirement to your project, then you only need to add ``php-http/httplug-bundle``.
-Otherwise, you also need to specify a HTTP client to use - see :doc:`../clients` for a list of available clients.
+Otherwise, you also need to specify an HTTP client to use - see :doc:`../clients` for a list of available clients.

 .. code-block:: php